 Bristol Enterprise Zone.

-I played with people who I had never meet before –we worked as a team
+I played with people who I had never meet before – and we worked as a team

 I saw placed in my own city where I had never been before!

-Seeing people reacting to us riding around the city with lights – a beautiful bright team
+Seeing people reacting to us riding around the city with lights was the best – like a beautiful bright team.

-Cycling at dusk felt very magic – liked the colour change aspect and teams cycling around.
+Cycling at dusk felt very magic – loved the colour change aspect of the game and seeing other teams cycling around.
 The visual aspect was great!